b-hub/b-hub.github.io/_drafts/2021-09-30-learning-a-new-skill-tree.md

 Contrary to in-game skills, in the real world skills are more interconnected.
 For the sake of readibility, some connections may need to be left out.
 [Skill Tree Principle - An Innovative way to grow your skills efficiently](https://medium.com/skilluped/the-skill-tree-principle-an-innovative-way-to-grow-your-skills-efficiently-7e6287e0748e) gets around this by keeping the skill trees smaller and more focused.

-All in all, I like the result and found the process itself helpful.
+All in all, I like the result and found the process itself helpful (Give it a go yourself if you have the time!).
 I would like to see further steps added, maybe trying out some force directed graphs.
 There are plenty of descriptions of snowboarding competencies, it would be interesting to see if they can be mapped to the skill tree.

-### Examples
+### Other examples

 - [Dungeons and Developers](http://www.dungeonsanddevelopers.com/)
 - [SkillTree](https://skilltree-b6bba.firebaseapp.com/about)